telefonicaid/fiware-orion/doc/manuals/orion-api.md

   associated to the attribute.
 What "associated" means depends on `overrideMetadata`:
   * If `overrideMetadata` is not used (default behaviour), it means there are no metadata elements associated to the attribute, *which need to be updated*
-  * If `overrideMetadata` is used, it means there are no metadata elements associated to the attribute, *as a result of the the attribute update*"
+  * If `overrideMetadata` is used, it means there are no metadata elements associated to the attribute, *as a result of the attribute update*"

 * In responses, `metadata` is set to `{}` if the attribute doesn't have any metadata.